-There is no secret that I love dumplings—dumplings such as potstickers, pork and leeks dumplings, pan-fried dumplings, or xiao long bao.
+There is no secret that I love dumplings—such as potstickers, pork and leeks dumplings, pan-fried dumplings, or xiao long bao.
 Recently, a coworker from Japan is in town and we were discussing about going for a dim sum/dumpling lunch.
 All the dumpling talks triggered a sharp craving in me that I had to make my own steamed dumplings.

-Do try out my steamed dumplings recipe if you love dumplings.
+Do try out my Asian dumpling recipe.
 These dumplings make a great and refreshing lunch or afternoon snack, especially with Chinese tea.
 Enjoy!

 SUBSCRIBE AND NEVER MISS A RECIPE:

 SUBSCRIBE TO RASA MALAYSIA NEWSLETTER AND GET EASY AND DELICIOUS RECIPES DELIVERED TO YOUR INBOX.
 If you try my recipe, please use hashtag #rasamalaysia on social media so I can see your creations!
 Follow me on Facebook | Instagram | Pinterest | Twitter for new recipes, giveaways and more.